Germany East - INTRODUCTION

 - We will bump into German history and culture at every turn of our trip.

-- We will pay a visit to a town that was instrumental in Martin Luther's reformation, since this year is the 500th anniversary of publishing the 95 theses on the church door in Wittenberg.
+- We will pay a visit to Wittenberg, the town where Martin Luther published the 95 theses on the church door.

 - We will visit wineries where visual arts play an integral part.